dailydimaz/helper/lib/files/README.md

 # File Storage System

-This directory contains the new file storage system that replaces Supabase Storage with a local filesystem-based solution.
+A complete, secure file storage system for the Helper AI application that replaces Supabase Storage with a lightweight, self-hosted solution.

 ## Architecture